ropensci/roweb3/content/blog/2023-07-21-champions-program-training/index.md

 This training was developed for the Champion Program, taught by [Yanina Bellini Saibene](/author/yanina-bellini-saibene/), and all mentors must complete it.

-In addition mentors are invited to all the training offered to champions as an optional activity.
+In addition mentors are invited to all the trainings offered to champions as an optional activity.

 ## Training for non-selected applicants